kirEwc/ecommerce_mipyme/README.md

+# eCommerce App

+## Description

-An eCommerce app is a digital platform that allows users to browse products, add them to a shopping cart, and make secure payments.
-The interface is intuitive and adapts to various devices.
-It integrates with payment gateways to process transactions and offers key features like product search and filtering.
-Additionally, it ensures the security of user data and transactions, providing a smooth and reliable shopping experience.
+This project is an eCommerce application designed to provide a seamless shopping experience.
+It allows users to browse products, add items to a shopping cart, and make secure payments.
+The app features an intuitive interface that adapts to various devices and integrates with payment gateways for transaction processing.
+Key functionalities include product search and filtering, and the platform ensures the security of user data and transactions, delivering a smooth and reliable shopping experience.

+## Features

+- Browse and search for products
+- Add products to a shopping cart
+- Secure payment processing
+- Intuitive and responsive design
+- Integration with payment gateways
+- User data and transaction security

 ## Creators